 - Up to $7,500 for information helping to convict anyone who has illegally killed a wolf in Washington.

-- Up to $5,000 if a protected grizzly bear, wolverine, lynx, pronghorn, caribou, or fisher was killed.
+- Up to $5,000 if a protected grizzly bear, wolverine, lynx, pronghorn, mountain caribou, or fisher was killed.

 - Up to $3,000 for egregious violations involving deer, elk, moose, or other iconic or threatened wildlife, such as spree killing.

 We also occasionally offer larger rewards of $10,000 or more in specific circumstances.
 Reward funds are provided by our generous members and donors.
 As a private not-for-profit organization, these specific funds are not provided by state or federal agencies.